Sjlver/Sjlver.github.io/_posts/2014-10-12-a-travellers-diary-part-three.md

 Lunch break is on a small rock next to the road, not far from one of these little streams that crisscross the Colorado highlands.
 I try the coconut-peanut-butter that I bought at the Co-op, and some delicious dried apples.
-Before I continue, I examine my feet and put a preventive Pflaster [FIXME] on a small wound.
+Before I continue, I examine my feet and put a preventive band-aid on a small wound.

 This time, I don't have to walk long before a car stops.
 I immediately like and trust the driver, a man in his sixties.
 As we drive on, he tells me his name's